Introduction to the Student Loan Process

 Student Loan Application Process

-If you are a returning student and have been a borrower previously at RU, you will not need to complete a MPN; you will only need to sign and return a new award letter to apply for all subsequent loans as long as you stay at Rockhurst University and with the same lender.
+If you are a returning student or have been a borrower previously at any institution, you will not need to complete another MPN; you will only need to accept all subsequent loans online.

 You are now ready to apply online for a student or parent loan.
 If you have any questions, e-mail the Financial Aid Office or call 816-501-4600.